 Solid-state drives are small, sturdy, and have no moving parts.
 In addition, they use flash-based memory and are made up of systems of tiny circuits to store data, so they take up much less space inside your computer (or outside if you’re using an external SSD).

 What is an HDD?

-Before you set your sights on an SSD for your gaming laptop, you should decide if a hard disk drive by itself is sufficient for your gaming and browsing needs.
+Before you set your sights on an SSD for your gaming laptop, you should decide if a hard disk drive is sufficient for your gaming and browsing needs.

-HDDs have been the standard in both desktops and laptops for many years because they’re easily accessible, cost-efficient, and have huge storage capacities.
+HDDs have been the standard in desktops and laptops for many years because they’re easily accessible, cost-efficient, and have larger storage capacities.

 However, they are quickly becoming obsolete now that the technology used in SSDs is becoming faster, cheaper, and more efficient.

 An HDD is a form of electronic storage used in computers.
 A typical hard disk drive consists of a stack of thin, magnetized disks, also known as disk platters, to store data.

 The data is accessed using an attached actuator arm with a magnetized head that reads and writes information stored on the disk platters.